MatheusSC017/PaymentApp/README.md

 ## 📡 API Endpoints

-All endpoints return appropriate success and error responses.
-Below is a list of available routes:

-### 🔁 General

-- GET /

-Displays a sample checkout page to test Pix, Card, or Boleto payments.

-#### 🏦 Pix Payments

-- GET /pix/

-Renders a form to input Pix payment details.

-- POST /pix/process_payment/

-Processes the Pix payment and returns either a QR Code or an error message.

-#### 💸 Boleto Payments

-- GET /bill/

-Renders a form to input Boleto payment details.

-- POST /bill/process_payment/

-Processes the Boleto payment and returns the barcode/QR Code or an error message.

-#### 💳 Card Payments

-- GET /card/

-Renders a form to input card payment details.

-- POST /card/process_payment/

-Processes the card payment and returns the transaction result or an error message.
+---

+### 🔁 Checkout

+Below are the main REST endpoints available for each payment method:

+---

+### 🔁 Checkout

+- `GET /`
+  Displays the main checkout page with links to Pix, Boleto, and Card payments.

+---

+### 🏦 Pix (Instant Payment)

+- `POST /pix/`
+  Renders the form for Pix payment with encrypted `purchase_identification`.

+- `POST /pix/process_payment/`
+  Processes the Pix payment using the Mercado Pago API.
+  Returns a base64 QR Code and a copy-and-paste code string.

+---

+### 💸 Boleto (Bank Slip)

+- `POST /bill/`
+  Renders the form for Boleto payment with encrypted `purchase_identification`.

+- `POST /bill/process_payment/`
+  Processes the Boleto payment and returns the digitable line or an error message.

+---

+### 💳 Credit Card

+- `POST /card/`
+  Renders the form for credit card payment with encrypted `purchase_identification`.

+- `POST /card/process_payment/`
+  Processes the card payment and returns the transaction status (approved, rejected, etc.).

+- `GET /card/payment_successful/`
+  Success page for approved card payments.

+- `GET /card/payment_error/`
+  Error page for rejected card payments.

+- `GET | POST /card/register/`
+  Registers a new card for an existing customer.

+- `GET /card/<customer_id>/<card_id>/`
+  Retrieves information for a specific saved card.

+- `POST /card/<customer_id>/<card_id>/`
+  Updates information for a saved card.

+- `GET /card/<customer_id>/<card_id>/delete/`
+  Deletes a saved card.

+- `GET | POST /card/search/`
+  Searches for saved cards using the customer's email.

+---

+### 👤 Clients

+- `GET | POST /client/register/`
+  Registers a new client (customer).

+- `GET | POST /client/<client_id>/update/`
+  Updates an existing client’s information.

+- `GET | POST /client/search/`
+  Searches for clients by email.

+- `GET /client/<client_id>/`
+  Retrieves details of a specific client.

+---

+### 📅 Subscription Plans

+- `GET | POST /plan/register/`
+  Registers a new recurring subscription plan.

+- `GET | POST /plan/<plan_id>/update/`
+  Updates an existing subscription plan.

+- `GET /plan/`
+  Lists all available subscription plans.

+- `GET /plan/<plan_id>/`
+  Retrieves information for a specific subscription plan.

+---

+### 🔄 Subscription Signatures

+- `GET | POST /signature/register/`
+  Registers a new subscription (signature) under an existing plan using card data.

+- `GET | POST /signature/`
+  Searches for all active subscriptions by the payer's email.

+- `GET /signature/<signature_id>/`
+  Retrieves detailed information for a specific subscription.

+---

+> 🛡️ **Note:** All endpoints for payment use encrypted `purchase_identification` and secure hash validation with `x-idempotency-key`, ensuring data integrity and preventing duplicate charges.

 ### 🧠 How It Works